amarya98/College-Debt-Analysis-R/README.md

 ## Is there a relationship between salary and debt?

-With the increasing cost of attending college, wondering if it taking on potential debt to get a degree has become a question that many ask before commiting to higher education.
-It is known that a large number of people who enroll in college may have to take out loans to cover the cost of their education, there are also assumptions that the more expensive the schools fees are (meaning the more debt acquired) could lead to a higher salary, but according to this analysis that is not the case.
+With the increasing cost of attending college, wondering if taking on potential debt to get a degree has become a question that many ask before committing to higher education.
+It's known that a large number of people who enroll in college may have to take out loans to cover the cost of their education, there are also assumptions that the more expensive the school's fees are (meaning more debt acquired) could lead to a higher salary, but according to this analysis that is not the case.

 To answer this question, I will be working with the *College Scorecard* dataset started by The Obama Administration in September 2015.
 Each row in this dataset contains information about a college in the USA.